dheerajraj12/Mini_Projects/README.md

-These are mini [C](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) projects built using various functionalities such as IfElse, Loops, Functions, Recursion.
+These mini [C](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) projects are built using functionalities such as IfElse, Loops, Functions, and Recursion.